Eschatology: Death and Eternal Life

-Eschatology: Death and Eternal Life (Eschatologie, Tod und ewiges Leben) is a book written by Joseph Cardinal Ratzinger (later Pope Benedict XVI), originally published in German in 1977 and subsequently translated into English in 1988.
+Eschatology: Death and Eternal Life (Eschatologie, Tod und ewiges Leben) is a book written by Cardinal Joseph Ratzinger (later Pope Benedict XVI), originally published in German in 1977 and subsequently translated into English in 1988.
 The book is the study of the "eschaton", the end times in accordance with the Christian doctrine, such as the parousia, heaven, and hell.
 Among the issues addressed in it is the concept of purgatory, which he argues may be existential—not temporal—in duration.